Titan, Bucharest

 The name of "Titan" comes from a cement factory located here in the 20th century.
 Starting with the 1950s, the development stage began.
 In the context of an acute housing crisis, the Titan was chosen for further city development as there were few constructions on it.
 Large industrial units were built in the vicinity.
-Construction lasted until the 1970s, when Alexandru Ioan Cuza Park was also built around the Titan lake.
+Construction lasted until the 1970s, when the Alexandru Ioan Cuza Park was also built around the Titan Lake.